gvwilson/sensibleadventures/nardica/nardica.md

 Wales said bleakly.
 "There's nothing people won't do if they're afraid enough or want something enough."

-"Y' think it was people an' not…you know."
+"Y' think it was people an' not...you know."
 Iffy nodded toward the front of the bus where a driver would have sat if the bus needed one.